How Often a Day Trader Should Trade

 Let's say you have a strategy that wins 55% of the time.
 By skipping a trade, you are more likely to skip a winning trade than you are to skip a losing trade.
 Track your performance, ensure you have a winning strategy, and then take the trades your strategy gives you.

 If you haven't developed, tested, and practiced a day trading strategy yet, focus on developing or finding one that suits your personality and lifestyle.
 For example, day trading strategies can be developed just for the opening hour of the U.S. market.
 Typically, you make one to five trades in that hour, and your trading day is very short.

-If you want to trade all day, develop strategies that adapt to various market conditions, as you will face changing conditions throughout the day, when things can get more volatile, less volatile, trending, ranging, lower volume, and higher volume depending on the asset and time.
+If you want to trade all day, develop strategies that adapt to various market conditions.
+You will face changing conditions throughout the day as different stocks become more or less volatile, different assets trend or range, and volumes rise and fall.

 Once you develop a strategy, it is very important to put it to the test.
-Make sure it would have been profitable in the past, then practice with real-time data to make sure you can properly implement it.
+Make sure it would have been profitable in the past, then practice with real-time data to be sure you can properly implement it.
 If it proves profitable, that will tell you exactly how much to trade.
 Don't trade more or less, as both can pose problems.
-If you don't have a strategy that tells you exactly when to trade, don't start trading until you do.
+Don't start trading until you have a strategy that tells you exactly when to trade.